act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Failed Example 1

-Same accessible name used for links going to different resources:
+Both links have the same accessible name but go to different resources.

 ```html
 <a href="http://facebook.com">Follow us</a> <a href="http://twitter.com">Follow us</a>